terru3/terru3.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Terry Ming and I am an applied math, statistics and data science student at UCLA.
+I'm curious about deep learning,  interdisciplinary data science, from applications like climate analysis to pure research, and here is my [Github](https://github.com/terru3).

+I am actively seeking full-time opportunities beginning Summer 2024.